clearmatics/ion/README.md

 # Desirable properties:

- * There is no window where it is possible to double-spend, e.g. waiting for 3 confirmations on BitCoin
+ * There is no window where it is possible to double-spend, e.g. waiting for 3 confirmations
  * Each transaction accepted into a block is finalised, it can never be revoked.
- * It is the duty of the reciever to verify that no message is acted upon twice
+ * It is the duty of the receiver to verify that no message is acted upon twice
  *

  * Altering the content of a merkle root would allow malicous events to be triggered and funds to be withdrawn